vlazed/StopMotionHelper/README.md

 1. Add a timeline and set it to all the modifiers you've used
 2. Remove each keyframe

+### Physics Bones

+Animating with these modifiers comes with some inconsistencies with physical bones, which make it difficult to select bones using tools like Ragdoll Mover.
+To overcome this, you can do one of the following:

+- Use [Ragdoll Unstretch](https://steamcommunity.com/sharedfiles/filedetails/?id=2587143550) on the ragdoll
+- Use Ragdoll Mover's `Reset +Children Position` option
+- [Use this script](https://gist.github.com/vlazed/117fdf704c91c48a0bda31b56a8788f6), which combines the Ragdoll Mover and Ragdoll Unstretch fixes into a concommand which you can bind to any key

 ### Model compatibility

 Unlike the `Physical Bone` modifier, the custom modifiers need explicit support for different models.